 Related reading: Salsa Bucksaw First Ride Review

-Salsa claims the move to carbon shaved approximately 300g from the aluminium frame.
+Salsa claims the move to carbon shaved approximately 300g from the aluminum frame.

-Both the aluminium Bucksaw and Bucksaw Carbon use carbon seatstays with aluminium chainstays
+Both the aluminum Bucksaw and Bucksaw Carbon use carbon seatstays with aluminum chainstays

 The Bucksaw Carbon will be available in the spring of 2015.
 Salsa will offer it as frame with Monarch RT3 shock for US$2,699, as well as a single complete build that will retail for US$6,499.

 The complete Bucksaw Carbon will come equipped with a RockShox Bluto fork, SRAM X01 drivetrain,Guide RS brakes and a RockShox Reverb stealth seatpost.
 The complete bike will roll on 70mm wide Whisky No. 9 carbon rims shod in Schwalbe’s new Jumbo Jim tires.